Spanish ship Fenix (1749): Bruix' expedition

-In May 1799 Gibraltar was one of fifteen line-of-battle-ships in a fleet commanded by George Elphinstone, which had been blockading the port of Cádiz since the beginning of the year.
+In May 1799 Gibraltar was one of fifteen ships of the line in a British fleet commanded by George Elphinstone which had been blockading the port of Cádiz since the beginning of the year.
 On hearing from the British frigate HMS Success that the French fleet had broken out of Brest and was on its way, Elphinstone immediately had all ships prepare for action, and dispatched the brig-sloop HMS Childers to warn Jervis at Gibraltar.
-The French fleet under Vice-Admiral Étienne Eustache Bruix, which had escaped on 25 April, comprised 25 ships-of-the-line and had already evaded Hood's Channel Fleet, when it appeared fifteen miles off Cádiz on 4 May.
+The French fleet under Vice-Admiral Étienne Eustache Bruix, which had escaped on 25 April, comprised 25 ships of the line and had already evaded Hood's Channel Fleet, when it appeared fifteen miles off Cádiz on 4 May.

-Bruix's orders were to combine the French and Spanish fleets and rescue Napoleon's army, stranded in Egypt following the Battle of the Nile, but the ships in Cádiz were prevented from joining their French allies by an opposing wind, and although the British offered their line-of-battle, it was declined and the Brest fleet instead stood out for the Straits of Gibraltar.
+Bruix's orders were to combine the French and Spanish fleets and rescue Napoleon's army, stranded in Egypt following the Battle of the Nile, but the ships in Cádiz were prevented from joining their French allies by an opposing wind, and although the British offered their line of battle, it was declined and the Brest fleet instead stood out for the Strait of Gibraltar.
 Elphinstone followed as far as Cape Spartel before first returning to check on the fleet in Cádiz, then sailing to join Jervis at Gibraltar, arriving at 09:00 on 10 May.
 Elphinstone made several further attempts to track down and bring the French to action, without success.
 Bruix was able to amass a powerful fleet of 59 ships but failed to achieve his ultimate goal and returned to Brest on 8 August.

-In January 1801 a large expedition of 16,000 troops and more than 100 vessels was assembled in Malta in preparation for an invasion of Egypt.
+In January 1801, a British expeditionary force of 16,000 troops and more than 100 vessels was assembled in Malta in preparation for an invasion of French-occupied Egypt.
 Elphinstone's fleet, to which Gibraltar was attached, escorted the force to Aboukir Bay, arriving on 1 February 1801.
-Bad weather prevented the army, under Sir Ralph Abercrombie, from landing for a week, and the lack of water prevented Gibraltar and the larger ships from giving covering fire during debarkation; nevertheless, the Battle of Alexandria was brought to a successful conclusion when the French surrendered on 2 September following a long siege.
+Bad weather prevented the army, under Sir Ralph Abercromby, from landing for a week, and lack of water prevented Gibraltar and the larger ships from giving covering fire during the debarkation; nevertheless, the campaign was brought to a successful conclusion when the French surrendered on 2 September at Alexandria following a long siege.
 In 1850 a medal with the clasp "Egypt" was retrospectively awarded to the surviving members of Gibraltar's crew for their part in the campaign.